roowilliams/roowilliams.com/src/projects/2020-covid-mask.md

 #### 4. Filter

-__4.1__
+__4.1__ The filter is still in development, but in the examples I've shown I have used a 23 cm x 20 cm (9 in x 8 in) corner of a 100% cotton pillowcase giving me 2 layers.

+I clamp it by starting with the top edge.
+I hold it infront of my face to find the rough center, pinch that and push it under the nose piece, then I work my way out from there.
+Images coming soon.

+## Please Share Your Builds

+If you do create an __EVERYMASK__ please share it on social media with hashtag __#EVERYMASK__ so we can come together with ideas on how to improve it.

+Reach out with any questions, comments or improvements in the comments section below.
+I am offering this for free but if you'd like to help support me personally during this time tips are graciously accepted via <a href="https://paypal.me/roowilliams12" target="_blank">PayPal</a>.
 ## This page is a work in progress.
-## It is being updated by the hour so please bookmark it and periodically check for complete build instructions.
+#### It is being updated daily so please bookmark it and periodically check for complete build instructions and improvements.